royneary/ejabberd_dev/blogpost1.md

 ## Up next
 Both mod_push and oshiya still require some work.
 Right now mod_push is the more mature project.
 It made some modifications of ejabberd necessary which are not yet merged back into master.
-So running mod_push currently requires my ejabberd branch.
+So running mod_push currently requires [my ejabberd branch](https://github.com/royneary/ejabberd).
 Hopefully this will change soon.

 oshiya does not support all push services yet (Mozilla SimplePush and WNS are missing).
 It does not support service discovery yet either.
-I will try to build oshiya packages for popular linux distributions soon (help is very welcome) and I'll write more documentation too.
+Besides that I will try to build oshiya packages for popular linux distributions soon (help is very welcome) and I'll write more documentation too.

 Last but not least I'll cooperate with app developers and try and help fixing issues that might come up.
 I know of some people who are already actively working on mobile XMPP apps supporting push.
-Off course everyone is ivited to try my software and file bug reports.
+Off course everyone is invited to try my software and file bug reports.

 If you wonder how mobile XMPP's future will look like you should also have a